FACTS23/terencefarmer.github.io/README.md

 - #### Visualizations
   <details>
   <summary>see examples</summary>

+  > using Snowflake advanced SQL, Tableau and geo mapping, I created and published a Dashboard to analyze strategy.
   <img src="./assets/img/Credit%20Strategy%20analysis%20automation%20Tableau.jpg" alt="Credit Strategy Analysis Analysis">
   </details>

 - #### Reporting
   <details  closed>
-  <summary>see examples:</summary
+  <summary>see examples:</summary>

+  > I managed more than 30 reports using efficient coding and dashboarding
   <img src="./assets/img/Tableau%20gallery.jpg" alt="Tableau gallery">

+   > This automated and interactive report provided executives, peers, and auditors with real-time information
   <img src="./assets/img/Deliquencies%20and%20Loss%20WasIs%20automated%20Tableau.jpg" alt="WasIs">
   </details>

 - #### Automations
   <details  closed>
   <summary>see examples:</summary>

+  > using Snowflake advanced SQL, Tableau and Adobe, I created a live PDF process that automatically identifies issues and areas of investigation
   <img src="./assets/img/Credit%20Policy%20Monitoring%20p1%20automation%20Tableau.jpg" alt="Credit Policy Monitoring with Tableau Dashboard">
   <img src="./assets/img/Credit%20Policy%20Monitoring%20p2%20automation%20Tableau.jpg" alt="Credit Policy Monitoring with Tableau Dashboard">
   </details>

 - #### Advanced SQL Skills
   <details  closed>
   <summary>see examples:</summary>

   1. <ins>Window Functions (Analytical Processing)</ins>
-  Used extensively to perform calculations across a set of table rows that are related to the current row.
+  > Used extensively to perform calculations across a set of table rows that are related to the current row.
   Partitioning and Ordering: Functions like ROW_NUMBER() OVER (PARTITION BY ...
 ORDER BY ...) are used for ranking, deduplication, and selecting the most recent or first record for a group.
 Example from Spanish NLS Comments.sql

   <pre><code class="language-sql">
   QUALIFY ROW_NUMBER() OVER (PARTITION BY LOAN_NUMBER ORDER BY CREATED_DATE DESC) = 1
   </code></pre>

   Lag/Lead and Value Retrieval: LAST_VALUE() OVER (...), FIRST_VALUE() OVER (...), and LAG() OVER (...) are used to look up values from previous or subsequent rows, often for calculating time-series metrics.
 Example from DPD Ever.sql

   <pre><code class="language-sql">
   FIRST_VALUE(CAST(dtb31.TRIAL_BALANCE_DATE AS DATE)) OVER (PARTITION BY dtb31.ACCTREFNO ORDER BY dtb31.TRIAL_BALANCE_DATE) AS "first 31 delinquency date"
   </code></pre>

   Ratios and Percentiles: RATIO_TO_REPORT() and NTILE(10) are used for comparative analysis and decile/bucket assignments.
 Example from PSI by Month.sql

   <pre><code class="language-sql">
   ratio_to_report("Application") over (partition by s.SUBMIT_MONTH) as "% Application Validation"
   </code></pre>

   2. <ins>Common Table Expressions (CTEs)</ins>

-     For complex queries, I utilize multiple, named sub-queries (CTEs) which significantly improves query readability, modularity, and maintainability by breaking down logic into manageable steps.
+  > For complex queries, I utilize multiple, named sub-queries (CTEs) which significantly improves query readability, modularity, and maintainability by breaking down logic into manageable steps.

   - Example structure from Application Funnel.sql: